Red meat causes cancer, diabetes, and heart disease – so says the media.

 The myths surrounding red meat

-Here’s an (incomplete) list of all the negative health outcomes thought to be associated with red meat:
+Here’s an (incomplete) list of some of the illnesses thought to be associated with red meat:

 Below, I’ll discuss each of these points in more detail.
 Let’s go!